-Overall, this plant is very impressive to see in person because it simply towers over other plants.
+Overall, this plant is very impressive in person because it simply towers over others.
 Our stock mother plants originated from fellow carnivorous plant grower Wes Buckner.

 Type of Plant: Outdoor perennial for container growing.